ADHESIVE WINDOW FILM

 Types of Film

 Metalized window film reflects more light than it absorbs and work on a ‘daylight privacy’ basis.
 Viewing through the film is effective from the ‘lower light level’ side of the film.
-This means, when these films are applied to windows facing outside people can see out of the room during normal daylight hours, but people cannot see inside easily.
+This means, when these films are applied to windows facing outside people can see out of the room during normal, natural daylight hours, but people cannot see inside easily.
 However, the situation is reversed at night.
 A ‘mirror effect’ then occurs when looking out of the window so it is much easier to see into the room than out of it, so if the inside is illuminated and the outside is dark then the film loses it’s one-way vision properties.
 These films can provide some privacy at night depending on the lighting arrangement inside the building, but if you want 100% privacy then blinds or curtains are still required.
+Window films with a sticky backing are also a cost effective solution to sun control.

 Reflective films give a shiny metallic look to the outside of buildings.
 This can be an attractive feature when coupled with modern architecture but it is not to everyone’s taste and the reflected dazzle/glare can be a problem.
 Reflective films can also cause interference with radio, GPS and cell phones.